Skip to content

 Next, figure out which firmware version the COLDCARD currently has on it by selecting Advanced and then scroll down to Upgrade Firmware and finally Show Version.
 If your displayed firmware version is older than the most recent version available on the Coinkite website here, then follow the next steps to upgrade.

-Even the firmware can be upgraded air-gapped by utilizing the microSD card.
+Even the firmware can be upgraded air-gapped by utilizing the MicroSD card.
 These steps will show you how to do that and verify the integrity of the firmware file on a Windows desktop using Kleopatra OpenPGP from the GPG4win bundle.
 If you are using a Linux distribution, you will want to use GnuPG.
 Or if you are using a Mac, you will want to use GPGtools.
 You can also watch this video tutorial.
 The basic process here is to save the PGP signed hash value of the .dfu firmware file and verify it with Doc Hex's PGP public key and then calculate your own hash value on the firmware file to confirm.

 From the Coinkite website, click on the link for the latest firmware version at the top of the page.
 This will automatically download a .dfu file.